ZillaZ/Todo-list/README.md

 # To-do List
 (Work in Progress)

-Todo list web application.
-Made with Svelte and Go
+Todo list web application made with Svelte and Go.

-You'll need MariaDB to run the aplication
+You'll need MariaDB to run the application.

-On the server folder, create a file named '.env'.
-It's content should follow the following format:
+In the server folder, create a file named ".env".
+Its contents should follow the following format:

 ```
 DBURL = myuser:mypass@tcp(127.0.0.1:3306)/mydbname?charset=utf8mb4&parseTime=True&loc=Local